 Engagement: through encouraging public awareness and participation

-You can read about our achievements in our Trustees’ Annual Reports:
+You can also find more detail about our achievements in our Trustees’ Annual Reports:

-For recent achievements, you can follow our impact case studies in our News section.
-These case studies are a snapshot of some of the projects, activities and initiatives that Icon undertakes:
+Our impact stories regularly feature in our News section too, and offer a snapshot of some of the projects, activities and initiatives that Icon undertakes.

 Header image: Creative Commons, Pixabay